AvinashGandhasiri/AvinashGandhasiri/README.md

 - 👋 Hi, I’m @AvinashGandhasiri
-- 👀 I’m a professional Software Development Engineer in Test and Manage/Lead a group of Engineers.
+- 👀 I’m a Software Development Engineer in Test and manage/lead a group of Engineers.
-- 🌱 I’m currently learning Fullstack development and also keen about learning cloud tools and get myself familiarize with GCP and AWS
+- 🌱 I’m currently learning Fullstack development and also keen about learning cloud tools and getting myself familiar with GCP and AWS
-- Hobby: Watch Anime, Parttime Photographer, Filmmaker and fulltime Dreamer!!
+- Hobby: Parttime Photographer, Filmmaker and fulltime Dreamer!!
 - 💞️ I’m looking to collaborate on movie making, fun coding
 - 📫 Reach me at www.linkedin.com/in/avinash-gandhasiri